THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: .921 ! Tensor Homomorphic Compression

-That is, a non-uniform HC (NUHC) scheme generalizes UHC by allowing the PS to apply a lookup table $T$ to the compressed gradients before aggregating them.

 Notice that if $g=2^b-1$ and $T$ is the identity mapping, NUHC is identical to UHC (in that case, the lookup table is redundant).
 As shown above, for $T$ that is the identity mapping, the compression is uniform homomorphic.
-We now show that if $0=T(0) < T(1)<\ldots< T(2^b-1)=g$ then Algorithm~\ref{alg:thc_advanced} is homomorphic. \footnote{In fact, it is sufficient that $T$ is injective and satisfies $0,g\in Im(T)$; the above definition is without loss of generality. } This is because {
+We now show that if $0=T(0) < T(1)<\ldots< T(2^b-1)=g$ then Algorithm~\ref{alg:thc_advanced} is homomorphic. \footnote{In fact, it is sufficient that $T$ is injective and satisfies $0,g\in Im(T)$; the above definition is without loss of generality. } This is because where we used (i) $C(\nabla_i)=Z_i$, (ii) $T(C(\nabla_i))=T_{b,g}[Z_i]=Y_i$ , and (iii) $D(Y_i)=m + Y_{i}\cdot \frac{M-m}{g}$.